whole life term riders

 Why should you care about whole life term riders?
 Here’s the big picture:

-• Avoiding pitfalls: Many policies are designed with short-term term riders (e.g., 7- or 10-year terms).
+• Avoiding pitfalls: Many policies are designed with short-term riders (e.g., 7- or 10-year terms).
 Once these expire, you may lose the ability to add paid-up additions (PUAs) without triggering MEC status.
 This can severely limit your ability to fund the policy as originally planned.

 • Thinking long-range: Nelson Nash, the father of infinite banking, emphasized the importance of long-term thinking.
 Why limit your premium payments to a few years when you could fund your policy—and your wealth-building—for decades?